idaholab/moose/modules/solid_mechanics/doc/content/source/materials/FluxBasedStrainIncrement.md

 !syntax description /Materials/FluxBasedStrainIncrement

 The strain is computed from flux instead of the displacements.
-The gradient of the flux is first computed from the gradient of each components of the flux specified by the user:
+The gradient of the flux is first computed from the gradient of each component of the flux specified by the user:

 !equation
 \nabla F = (\nabla F_x, \nabla F_y, \nabla F_z)